 Also of interest is that Everett has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.29% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Everett telecommute to their jobs.
+Overall, about 7.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Everett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Everett, however, the average commute to work is quite long.
-On average, people spend 36.22 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Everett is that it can take a long time to commute to work.
+In Everett, the average commute to work is 36.22 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Everett’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Like elsewhere in America, most people in Everett use a private automobile to get to work.
 But notably, a substantial number of Everett‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Everett citizens is a little higher than the average for US cities and towns: 23.56% of adults in Everett have at least a bachelor's degree.
+The population of Everett overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Everett, 23.56% have at least a bachelor's degree.

 The per capita income in Everett in 2022 was $33,954, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $135,816 for a family of four.
 However, Everett contains both very wealthy and poor people as well.